Ahmad Faris al-Shidyaq: Early life

-Conversion
+Life after leaving Lebanon

-Around 1820, Assaad Shidyaq encountered Jonas King, a Protestant missionary of the American Board of Commissioners for Foreign Missions; eventually Assaad became Protestant.
+Around 1820, As'ad al-Shidyaq encountered Jonas King, a Protestant missionary of the American Board of Commissioners for Foreign Missions; eventually As'ad became Protestant.
 He was excommunicated under the automatic excommunication edict issued by the Maronite Patriarch Youssef Hobaish (1823–1845), who sought to prevent all dealings with the Protestant missionaries.
-Assaad was later detained for years in the Monastery of Qannoubine in the Qadisha valley, where he died in 1830.
+As'ad was later detained for years in the Monastery of Qannoubine in the Qadisha valley, where he died in 1830.

 By 1825, Faris had left Lebanon for Egypt, as he was tormented by his brother's ordeals.
-Assaad's death permanently affected the younger man's choices and his career.
-He never forgave his brother Tannous and his cousin Boulos Massaad (who later became the Maronite Patriarch (1854–1890)) for what he considered their role in the events that led to the death of Assaad.
+As'ad's death permanently affected the younger man's choices and his career.
+He never forgave his brother Tannous and his cousin Boulos Mas'ad (who later became the Maronite Patriarch (1854–1890)) for what he considered their role in the events that led to the death of As'ad.

-In 1826, Faris married Marie As-Souly, daughter of a wealthy Christian family, who were originally from Syria.
+In 1826, Faris married Marie Al-Souly, daughter of a wealthy Christian family, who were originally from Syria.
 They had two sons: Faris (1826–1906) and Fayiz (1828–1856).
 From 1825 to 1848, Faris divided his time in living in Cairo and on the island of Malta.
 He was the editor-in-chief of an Egyptian newspaper, Al Waqa'eh Al Masriah.
 In Malta, he was the director of the printing press of American missionaries.
 He also studied Fiqh in Al-Azhar University in Cairo.
 Faris is believed to have converted to Protestantism during this period in Egypt, an extended time of relative solitude and study.

 In 1848 he was invited to Cambridge, England, by the Orientalist Samuel Lee (1783–1852) to participate in the Arabic translation of the Bible.
 This translation of the Bible was published in 1857, after the death of Samuel Lee.
 This translation is still considered one of the best Arabic translations of the Bible.

 Faris stayed in England with his family for almost 7 years.
 He settled first in Barley, Hertfordshire and then moved to Cambridge.
 At the end of his English stay, he moved to Oxford, where he became naturalized as a British citizen, but tried in vain to secure a teaching post.
 Disappointed by England and its academics, he moved to Paris, France around 1855.